Suyash2810/Posteoid/README.md

 # BlogIT
 Handle the pagination or pager

-create functionality for users to upload their images on registration. modify the model or do something else.
+Add the user image option on homepage
+Image icon in the comments for each user.
+See if the email existance check is possible try to compress the images for the user profile